 - If the roots completely fill the pot: If the roots completely fill the pot or the pot is on the small side, there is less space for soil and it will become drier faster.
 Until you can work on repotting snake plants, provide more water.

-when your snake plant needs less water
+When your snake plant needs less water

 There are other times when your snake plant may need less water.
-Keeping in mind they like to dry out between watering and do not like having “wet feet” check these conditions and water accordingly.
+Keeping in mind they like to dry out between watering and do not like having “wet feet” check these conditions and water snake plants accordingly.

 - Plants are grown in a cool room: Just as heating dries out a snake plant, a plant grown in a cooler room will not dry out as quickly and can go longer between watering.

 - After transplanting: As mentioned above, a newly transplanted snake plant will not need further watering as the soil will likely already be damp.